xwal/awesome-stars/README.md

 - [shu223/iOS-9-Sampler](https://github.com/shu223/iOS-9-Sampler) - Code examples for the new features of iOS 9.
 - [pNre/ExSwift](https://github.com/pNre/ExSwift) - A set of Swift extensions for standard types and classes.
 - [Jounce/Surge](https://github.com/Jounce/Surge) - A Swift library that uses the Accelerate framework to provide high-performance functions for matrix math, digital signal processing, and image manipulation.
+- [facebook/idb](https://github.com/facebook/idb) - idb is a flexible command line interface for automating iOS simulators and devices
 - [Alamofire/AlamofireImage](https://github.com/Alamofire/AlamofireImage) - AlamofireImage is an image component library for Alamofire
 - [onevcat/APNGKit](https://github.com/onevcat/APNGKit) - High performance and delightful way to play with APNG format in iOS.
 - [ChartsOrg/Charts](https://github.com/ChartsOrg/Charts) - Beautiful charts for iOS/tvOS/OSX!
 The Apple side of the crossplatform MPAndroidChart.